fabi0802/synth_data_bachelor/README.md

 --------

-    ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
-    ├── data
+    ├── data/
-    │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+    ├── notebooks/
+    │   ├── 01_test.ipynb
-    │                         `1.0-jqp-initial-data-exploration`.
+    │   └── find_best_k.ipynb
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports/
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   ├── figures        <- Generated graphics and figures to be used in reporting │   └── summary        <- Generatd KPI reports as xlsx │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── src/               <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── analyse.py           <- Scripts analyze the real and synthetic data
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── bestellpositionen.py       <- Scripts for creating synthetic orderlines
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
+    │   ├── bestellungen.py         <- Scripts for generating synthtic orderheads
-    │   │   └── train_model.py
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   ├── maerkte.py              <- Scripts for generating synthetic markets (customer)
+    │   │
+    │   └── main.py                 <- Script for the main module
     │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    │
+    │
+    └── .gitignore                  <- File fpr git to ignore

 --------